Call Us Today: 863.646.7636

 In the State of Florida, felony crime conviction fines and penalties may include:

 Felony crimes include, but are not limited to:

 Convicted felons are often prohibited from employment in occupations involving the handling of money or valuables.
 A felony conviction can also be a significant stumbling block if you later decide to pursue a professional discipline field of employment, such as medicine, nursing, teaching, real estate, financial services, or practicing law.
 If you are already licensed in a particular discipline profession, a felony conviction could result in a review of your "character and fitness", jeopardizing your ability to continue to work in that field.

-Protect your rights by seeking the legal advice and representation of an experienced Lakeland Felony Criminal Defense Attorney / Lawyer.
+Protect your rights by seeking the legal advice and representation of an experienced Lakeland Felony Criminal Defense Lawyer.